leap-ai/leap-ai-avatars/README.md

 This is huge!
 You've got a custom model running on the web, and you can share it with the world.
 Now go forth and generate some potter!

+if you got value from this -- plz give us a star 🙂⭐

 built w/ ❤️ by [aleem](https://twitter.com/aleemrehmtulla) & [alex](https://twitter.com/thealexshaq)